Proven-Paradox/shaper-system/Handbook.md

 ### Let's get this over with: Some general rules
 Here are a few of the more fiddly rules that we need to get out of the way, just so there is no confusion.

+You count as your own ally.
+You can target yourself with anything that is listed to target allies.

 Round down.
 If you ever have a fraction, just cut off the fractional bit entirely.
 Even if your result is (somehow?)
 13.9, it should still be rounded down to a 13.

 In combat, defenders win ties.
 For example, if using an attack Ability results in the accuracy role matching the defender’s Defense, the attack misses and the defender suffers no consequence.